UnclePunch/KAR-Deluxe/BUILD.md

 * **Windows**: Download from [python.org](https://www.python.org/downloads/) and check the "Add to PATH" option during installation.
 * **Linux/macOS**: Use your package manager (e.g., `sudo apt install python3` or `brew install python`).

+### 3. **Original NTSC Kirby Air Ride ISO**

+Place your unmodified Kirby Air Ride .iso file in the root directory of this repo and name it "kar.iso.

 ---

 ## Building the Project